 py2exe turns Python programs into packages that can be run on other Windows computers without needing to install Python on those computers.
+You must run py2exe on a Windows computer.
 Python is needed on the computer where py2exe itself is run because py2exe is a Python program and it includes parts of Python in the package that is built.

 To successfully complete this tutorial you'll need to know the basics of Python (you can get started at python.org's getting started page).
 You'll also need to know how to run Python programs from the command prompt.